Death toll in latest Mexico alcohol poisoning rises to 18

-MEXICO CITY (AP) -- Ten more people in Mexico have died from drinking alcohol adulterated with methanol, bringing the death toll in the latest incident to 18.
+Ten more people in Mexico have died from drinking alcohol adulterated with methanol, bringing the death toll in the latest incident to 18.

 Adulterated liquor has cost more than a hundred lives in the country since the coronavirus pandemic began.